thephez/backup-readme/core/markdown/core-examples-testing-applications.md

 The genesis block of the devnet is the same as the one from regtest.
 This starts the devnet with a very low <<glossary:difficulty>>, allowing quick generation of a sufficient balance to create a <<glossary:masternode>>.

 The devnet name is put into the sub-version of the [`version` message](core-ref-p2p-network-control-messages#version) along with the devnet version.
 If a node connects to the wrong <<glossary:network>>, it will immediately be disconnected.
-[block:callout]
-{
-  "type": "warning",
-  "title": "Breaking changes",
-  "body": "Dash Core 0.18.0 introduced two breaking changes: devnet versioning and difficulty adjustment changes (see details in [pull request 4685](https://github.com/dashpay/dash/pull/4685/)).\n\n- A devnet version is now included in both the devnet genesis block and devnet user agent so peers and clients can easily verify compatibility.
-This devnet version will only change when Dash Core introduces breaking changes to devnet features.\n\n- Devnets now use the Dark Gravity Wave difficulty from the first block.
-Previously the bitcoin algorithm was used up to a certain height similar to mainnet."
-}
-[/block]

 ## Configuration

 To use devnet, use the argument `-devnet=<name>` with `dash-cli`, `dashd`or `dash-qt` or add `devnet=<name>` to your `dash.conf` file as [described earlier](core-examples-configuration-file).